Delegate in the Right Order and Avoid the $30K Rehiring Cost: Sequence for $80K–$120K Operators

 Total second hire failure: $42,000

 Two failed hires in 11 months. $89,000 spent on delegation failures.
-Revenue is still $76K monthly.
-Still working 52 hours weekly.
-Worse: now afraid to hire again.
+Revenue is still $76K monthly and she’s still working 52 hours weekly.
+Worse: she’s now afraid to hire again.

-The fear?
-Delegation doesn’t work for her business.
-The cost?
-The wrong sequence meant every hire failed, no team was built, $89K burned.
+The cost: the wrong sequence meant every hire failed, no team was built, and $89K burned.

 Now that you’ve seen how wrong delegation order costs $30K–$90K in failed hires, here’s where this mistake shows up at every stage.